-- 6.9 The County will use voted general obligation debt to fund capital improvements, which cannot be financed from available funds.
-Every effort will be made to limit the amount of general obligation debt. - 6.10 The County will use a "pay as you go" policy unless internal funding is not sufficient to meet capital needs and future citizens will realize a significant portion of the benefit of a project.
+- Section VI Debt Management Policies - 6.9 The County will use voted general obligation debt to fund capital improvements, which cannot be financed from available funds.
+Every effort will be made to limit the amount of general obligation debt. - 6.10 The County will use a "pay as you go" policy unless internal funding is not sufficient to meet capital needs and future citizens will realize a significant benefit from the project.